nltk/nltk_book/en/ch05-draft.rst

 other end of the spectrum, a corpus could contain a large amount of information about the syntactic structure, morphology, prosidy, and semantic content of every sentence.
-This extra information is called "annotation," and can be very helpful when performing exploratory data analysis.
+This extra information is called :dt:`annotation`, and can be very helpful when performing exploratory data analysis.
 For example, it may be much easier to find a given linguistic pattern if we can search for specific syntactic structures;
 and it may be easier to categorize a linguistic pattern if every word